sudheerj/ECMAScript-features/README.md

-# JavaScript Interview Questions & Answers
+# ECMAScript Features or Cheatsheet

 > Click :star:if you like the project.
 Pull Request are highly appreciated.
 Follow me [@SudheerJonna](https://twitter.com/SudheerJonna) for technical updates.